 - 1. Any employee who takes prescribed medication and whose duties include operating a commercial motor vehicle for the Employer must inquire of his/her treating physician whether the controlled substance would adversely affect his/her ability to operate a commercial motor vehicle. - 2.
+It is the employee's responsibility to inform the County's Human Resources department if they are currently prescribed medication that may affect their ability to safely and effectively perform the duties of their job. - 3.
 If the medication in use will adversely affect the employee's ability to safely perform his job, the employee may not report to work or may not remain on duty.
-Employees eligible for sick leave may take such period of absence as paid sick leave.
+Employees eligible for sick time may take such period of absence as paid sick time.

-II.
 CATEGORIES OF TESTING